Study Heart Disease using PySyft

 It's now time to assess the performance of the trained classifiers on each remote datasite.
 We will gather evaluation metrics for the trained models, and compare the results!
 We will learn how to create specialised Syft function that guarantees control over the input/output policies of our remote code execution.
 (This will be our 🌟🌟 research experiment with PySyft!)

-In this last step, we will use an Ensemble as a strategy to combine the multiple ML models trained on the four medical datasets.
+In this step, we will use an Ensemble as a strategy to combine the multiple ML models trained on the four medical datasets.
 In this way, we will be able to use a ML model that has seen 4x more data to generate our heart disease prediction!
-(This will be our 🌟🌟🌟 and last research experiment with PySyft!)
+(This will be our 🌟🌟🌟 experiment with PySyft!)

 Ready to get started ?